jocelynmutso/documentation-test/src/markdown/003_dialob_expression_language:_DEL/006_language_keywords.md

 Using the ISO 639-1 standard, two-character language codes can be specified, which store the language that the current Dialob session is using.
 The `language` keyword can be used to write logic rules based on language.
 A list of two-character language codes [can be found here](https://www.wikimass.com/html/language-code).

 ---

+## Example of the language keyword in use

 In DEL, a language is designated with the keyword `language` followed by **equal to** `=` operator  or **not equal to** `!=` operator and completed with the two-character abbreviation.